Investing, you, and your emotions – here are the issues

 As much as we’d like to think that our decisions are based on 100% logic, the growing field of behavioural finance suggests that investors are influenced by a variety of subconscious biases, expectations, and emotions.
 Often, the results can be less than desirable.

-“When education members make investment decisions based on their emotions, they can fall short of important long-term goals like making sure they have enough income to support their retirement − which is often longer than people in other professions,” says Robert Johnston, Educators Financial Planner professional.
+“When education members make investment decisions based on their emotions, they can fall short of important long-term goals like making sure they have enough income to support their retirement − which is often longer than people in other professions,” says Matthew Dang, Educators Senior Financial Advisor.
 “It’s important that they work with their financial advisors to understand the reasons behind, and the impact of, the decisions they make.”

 The impact of emotional investing